ETH-PBL/TinyssimoRadar/README.md

 TinyssimoRadar proposes a low-power in-ear Hand-Gesture Recognition system based on mm-wave radars, efficient spatial and temporal Convolutional Neural Networks and an energy-optimized hardware design. 🤖📡✋
 The hardware implementation is based on our miniaturized wearable platform [VitalCore](https://github.com/ETH-PBL/VitalCore).

+The dataset used in this work is available for download from ETH Library at [this link](https://www.research-collection.ethz.ch/handle/20.500.11850/672242).
+More information on the data format and relative licence can be found in the link above.

 ## Citation

-If you find this work useful, please consider citing our paper:
+If you find this work, the hardware and/or the dataset useful for your research, please consider citing our paper:

 [Andrea Ronco, Philipp Schilk, Michele Magno, "TinyssimoRadar: In-Ear Hand Gesture Recognition with Ultra-Low Power mmWave Radars", *IoTDI24*, Year.](link_to_paper) 📚

-## Implementation Details

-TinyssimoRadar is based on a Temporal Convolutional Network (TCN) model.
-This model architecture is specifically tailored for time-series data and offers advantages in capturing temporal dependencies efficiently.
-The project targets low-power constrained devices, thus employs techniques such as quantization to optimize model performance while maintaining low power consumption.

 ## Getting Started